survivejs/react-book/manuscript/16_troubleshooting.md

 A good first step is to trigger `npm update`.
 This will check out your dependencies and pull the newest matching versions into your semver declarations.
 If this doesn't fix the issue, you can try to nuke `node_modules` (`rm -rf node_modules`) from the project directory and reinstall the dependencies (`npm i`).
 Alternatively you can try to explicitly pin some of your dependencies to specific versions.

 Often you are not alone with your problem.
-Therefore it may be worth your while to check out the project issue trackers to see what's going on.
+Therefore, it may be worth your while to check out the project issue trackers to see what's going on.
 You can likely find a good workaround or a proposed fix there.
 These issues tend to get fixed fast for popular projects.

 In a production environment, it may be preferable to lock production dependencies using `npm shrinkwrap`.
 [The official documentation](https://docs.npmjs.com/cli/shrinkwrap) goes into more detail on the topic.